Summit Air Flight 409: Aircraft

-The aircraft involved in the crash was a Let L-410, built in 2014 for Goma Air (then operating as Goma Air), registration 9N-AKY.
+The aircraft involved in the crash was a Let L-410, built in 2014 for Goma Air, registration 9N-AKY.
 The aircraft was involved in a prior minor accident on 2 June 2015, where the flight from Jomsom landed in Pokhara with the nose gear retracted.
 All 18 passengers on board were safe, but the aircraft suffered damage to its nose.

 Victims

 The Captain, 48 year-old Parash Kumar Rai, had over 9000 flight hours logged, and since joining the airline, had flown over 1900 hours on L-410 aircraft.
 He died shortly after being pulled from the wreckage.
-The co-pilot, Shreejan Manandhar died at 21:30 local time in intensive care at Lukla Hospital.
+The co-pilot, Shreejan Manandhar, 27, died at 21:30 local time in intensive care at Lukla Hospital.
 The cabin crew member survived the crash and was soon medically evacuated to Kathmandu for further treatment.

 Investigation

 In December 2017, an investigation committee of the Civil Aviation Authority of Nepal submitted its final report on the accident and concluded that "Very low visibility" was the cause of the accident.
 As the aircraft was flying through dense fog for several minutes before the approach, it missed the runway of Lukla Airport.
 The report furthermore revealed that both air traffic control of Lukla Airport (who did not close the airport despite the foggy weather) and the crew of Flight 409, who are also suspected to have been stressed and fatigued, had violated standard operating procedures.
 Lastly, the committee suggested that a runway extension of Lukla Airport should be considered, which would make the airport, where several accidents have occurred in the past, safer.